Coronavirus & EuroMillions: How to Play Online

 No, online sales are not suspended.
 The UK National Lottery has stated that it expects draws to continue as normal.
 If the situation regarding retail stores changes, there is no reason why online sales would cease.

-You can choose your numbers online and enter multiple draws in advance, ensuring that your numbers will be entered into all draws for your selected period.
+You can buy your tickets online, ensuring that your numbers will be entered into all draws for your selected period.

 Are any EuroMillions draws being cancelled?